wajahatmazaharkhan/startup-backend-dev/CONTRIBUTING.md

-🧭 **Contribution Guidelines**
+# 🧭 Backend Contribution Guidelines
+### *(Express · Node.js · MongoDB — JavaScript Only, No Frontend References)*

-Thank you for contributing to this project!
+Thank you for contributing to the backend of this project!
-To maintain clarity, code quality, and structural consistency, please read and follow the guidelines below before making any changes.
+These guidelines ensure consistency, structure, and maintainability across the backend codebase.

+This document is **100% backend only** — no frontend terminology, no `App.jsx`, no UI structure.

 ---

-## 📌 1.
+# 📌 1.
 Workflow & Branching Rules

+## Branch Naming Convention

+Use descriptive, PascalCase branch names:

-### **Branch Naming Convention**
+### **Features**

-All development work must be done on a dedicated branch using the following format:

-**For new features:**
 ```
 feature/<PascalCaseFeatureName>
 ```